shivashah1/me/index.md

 I have worked as a research officer at the School of Politics and International Relations as a BI analyst for maritime logistics and financial services companies.
 I will be starting going to write my masters' thesis on the causes and catalysts of international crises in the next six mmonths.

-This is an archive of my past and recent work.
+This is a gallery of my past and current work.

 ## Data science and OSINT investigations